Training mainly consists of basic obedience. Here is an example of some of the basic commands.

 There are currently two primary aspects to the program.

-The first type of dog is received from Second Chance Sanctuary, a non-kill animal sanctuary in Norman, Oklahoma, Dogs as Family and various other rescue organizations throughout Oklahoma.
+The first type of dog is received from The Underdogs Rescue, Dogs as Family and a non-kill animal sanctuary in Choctaw, Oklahoma, Purcell Animal Shelter and various other rescue organizations throughout Oklahoma.
 These dogs have typically been victims of abuse or neglect and require substantial patience, care, and training in order to become suitable for placement with senior citizens or nursing homes.
 When training is complete and the animal passes rigorous testing, they are matched with the person(s) most compatible with the dog.
 By providing a senior citizen with a “friend”, we believe that it increases their desire to live, helps them cope with loneliness, and gives them a conduit to express affection.
 The dog becomes a companion to be petted, pampered and cared for which oftentimes eases feelings of grief over the loss of spouses, family members or friends.

 Other Benefits of the Program